hirosystems/stacks-blockchain-api/content/feature-guides/transactions.md

 that received the broadcast.
 From the [Bitcoin wiki][]: "a node's memory pool contains all 0-confirmation transactions across the entire network that that particular node knows about."
 So, the set of transactions in the mempool might be different for each node in the network.
-For example, when you query the mempool endpoints on `stacks-node-api.mainnet.stacks.co`, the response reflects the set of unconfirmed transactions known to the nodes that service that API.
+For example, when you query the mempool endpoints on `api.mainnet.hiro.so`, the response reflects the set of unconfirmed transactions known to the nodes that service that API.

 Miners can employ different heuristics and strategies for deciding which transactions to admit into the mempool and